fabiohecht/kafka-bookstore-tutorial/README.md

 # ipt-Confluent Workshop :: Kafka Bookstore Tutorial

 ## This tutorial

+In this tutorial, we will demonstrate several aspects of Kafka.

  1. Use Case
- 1. System Architecture
+ 1. Architecture
  1. Running Platform
- 1. Data Ingestion
+ 1. Stream Data into Kafka
- 1. Stream data transformation with KSQL
+ 1. Stream Data Transformation with KSQL
- 1. Stream data transformation with Kafka Streams
+ 1. Stream data Transformation with Kafka Streams
- 1. Stream data out of Kafka with Kafka Connect
+ 1. Stream data out of Kafka

 ## Use Case